-By Schwab Center For Financial Research
+By Schwab Center for Financial Research

 What is a correction?

-There’s no universally accepted definition of a correction, but most people consider a correction to have occurred when a major stock index, such as the S&P 500 or Dow Jones Industrial Average, declines by more than 10% (but less than 20%) from its most recent peak.
+There’s no universally accepted definition of a correction, but most people consider a correction to have occurred when a major stock index, such as the S&P 500 index or Dow Jones Industrial Average, declines by more than 10% (but less than 20%) from its most recent peak.

-We can’t predict with any degree of certainty whether this correction will reverse or turn into a bear market.
-What we can say is that historically most corrections haven’t become bear markets (that is, periods when the market falls by 20% or more).
+Nobody can predict with any degree of certainty whether a correction will reverse or turn into a bear market.
+However, historically most corrections haven’t become bear markets (that is, periods when the market falls by 20% or more).

 But what if it really is the start of a bear market?

 No bull market runs forever.
 While they can be scary, bear markets are a part of long-term investing and can be expected to occur periodically throughout every investor’s lifetime.